ggandor/leap.nvim/README.md

 **Icing on the cake, no. 2 - automatic paste after yanking**

-With this, you can clone text objects or regions in the blink of an eye, even from another window.
+With this, you can clone text objects or regions in the blink of an eye, even from another window (`yarp{leap}`, and voilà, the remote paragraph appears there):

 ```lua
 vim.api.nvim_create_augroup('LeapRemote', {})